jhedstrom/drupalextension/STEPS.md

   <summary><code>@Given I press :button in the :rowText row</code></summary>

 <br/>
-Attempts to find a button in a table row containing giving text.
-This is
+Attempts to find a button in a table row containing giving text
 <br/><br/>

 ```gherkin